 Enjoy touring the San Diego Botanic Gardens for their Garden of Lights event from Dec 6 – 23 and 26 – 30, from 5 – 9 pm.
 Walk the garden on foot or travel by horse-led wagon rides to see the dazzling light displays and enjoy the festive music sung by carolers and mariachis.
 Kids will love roasting marshmallows, drinking hot chocolate alongside the campfire, and making holiday crafts.
 Weather permitting, snow will fall!

 Several communities join forces to light up their streets in an over-the-top fashion.
 Garrison Street in the wealthy, seaside community of Point Loma never fails to please.
 Christmas Card Lane in Rancho Peñasquitos is where residents mix life-sized Christmas cards with ornate light displays and more.
 Don’t forget about Jingle Bell Hill in El Cajon or Christmas Circle in Chula Vista, as well.

-Find a great place to stay in San Diego at one of these Family-Friendly Hotels.
+Find a great place to stay in San Diego at one of these Top Kid-Friendly Hotels in San Diego.